 John Davidson-Kelly, partner in Osborne Clarke’s media team, says: “This investigation blends together two themes of the DSM initiative: (i) recognising the value of data; and (ii) investigating the market power of platforms.
 There is no doubt that data driven transactions are the future.
 Data is key to personalising services, which differentiates them from other offerings and makes them more relevant and useful to customers.
 It also enables advertising to be targeted.
 The Digital Content Directive assumes that all data (and not just personal data) has an inherent value to the organisations which collect it even if they do not “sell it” or monetize it directly.
 After all, data can be valuable where it is used for internal or operational purposes, for example to refine and improve a service or, in the context of the current investigation, to recommend content to viewers.
 This appears to be the first example of a Member State conducting its own investigation into online platforms.
 If adverse findings are reported it won’t be the last, so online platforms should ensure that they are complaint with consumer, privacy and competition laws to avoid further scrutiny into this area.

-Tim Maiorino, Counsel in Osborne Clarke’s technology and digital media team, says: “the importance and the influence of digital business models for the economy and for our everyday life are undeniable – be it entirely new business models based on new technologies or a technological upgrade to established business models from the offline world based on new capabilities to collect, handle and make use of data.
+Tim Maiorino, Counsel in Osborne Clarke’s technology and digital media team, says: “the importance and the influence of tech, media and comms models for the economy and for our everyday life are undeniable – be it entirely new business models based on new technologies or a technological upgrade to established business models from the offline world based on new capabilities to collect, handle and make use of data.

 Having recognised that the digitisation of economic and social life is only just starting, the German government presented the German Digital Agenda in August 2014, in order to actively participate in shaping the digital transformation.
 It emphasises that the importance of digitisation will not only show itself in economic and social aspects, but will also have significant impact on laws and regulations – an area Germany is particularly fond of.
 Successful participation for businesses will therefore depend to a great extent on being aware of, and compliant with, the applicable rules.
 Being up to date with developments and regulatory statements as well as understanding their implications is therefore of utmost importance.”